 A Pearls of Service Foundation Signature Event

 The Pearls of Service Foundation (PSF) annually awards scholarships to college-bound students from Southeast Michigan.
-June 2025 marks 26 years of fulfilling our mission.
-PSF plans to distribute scholarship awards exceeding $35,000 and will fund nearly $20,000 for community service programming for underserved communities throughout Metro Detroit.
+June 2026 marks 27 years of fulfilling our mission.
+PSF plans to distribute scholarship awards exceeding $35,000.

-Our celebration aligns with the city of Southfield's Juneteenth festivities, of which we have been an integral community partner since the inaugural events in 2019.
+Our celebration aligns with Southfield's Juneteenth festivities, and we have been a community partner since the inaugural events in 2019.

 For More Information